Hameedullah-Asadi3300/JavaScript-Repo-1/README.md

       b. conditional statement - if, else if, and else statements and chain of if, else if, and else statements
       c. all comparison operators like: ==, ===, >, <, >=, <=, !=, !==,
       d. logical operators: !, &&, and ||

+   ## Switch Statements
+      This JavaScript project contains switch statement with default option, and multiple indetical options used as cases to return the same value.